 We have recently developed a method for analysing a complex region of the human genome (called the HLA locus) which helps control immunity, and to which many drug hypersensitivity reactions can be traced.

-In collaboration with Dr Logan Walker from the Mackenzie Cancer Research Group, we have also used the nanopore DNA sequencer for analysing the BRCA1 gene, which contributes to inherited risk of breast cancer.
+In collaboration with Associate Professor Logan Walker from the Mackenzie Cancer Research Group, we have also used the nanopore DNA sequencer for analysing the BRCA1 gene, which contributes to inherited risk of breast cancer.